ucloud/uai-sdk/examples/mxnet/insightface/train/README.md

     |  |_ utils/
     |_ ...

 This example use the data of https://github.com/deepinsight/insightface/wiki/Dataset-Zoo DeepGlint.
+To use your own dataset please refer to examples/mxnet/insightface/train/data for more details.

 ## UAI Example